Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Cybertheft is a very real thing in Argentina.
+Cybertheft is a very real thing in Argentina, particularly phishing attacks, ransomware attacks, identity theft, and extortion.
 A VPN is a great solution whenever you travel outside of your home country, as it offers security for your passwords, credit cards, and passport information.
 Protect yourself when logging onto free public Wi-Fi networks in places like coffee shops, Airbnbs, hotels, airports, and more.

 It will also mitigate censorship since foreign countries can place virtual blockades around your ability to surf your favorite websites.
 You don’t want to be unable to check out Facebook or YouTube!
 A VPN is affordable and will allow you to sit back and enjoy all that Argentina has to offer without worrying about restrictions or hackers.